TheDataDesk/GoCarbonNeutral/README.md

-# Project Go Carbon Neutral

-This project focusses on building carbon emission calculator using BVG API, the user can make sustainable choices, track carbon footprint.
-In Germany 7.26 metric tons of Co2 emission as of 2020.
-And, BVG being the top transporation company in Berlin,Germany, the company has been moving towards making sustainable choices everyday.
-At the rapid rate of environmental hazards and climate change, it is a responsibility of each individual to make better choices for your well being as well as our planets.
-In this project, I'm going to show you exactly how you can make changes in your everyday life to bring this difference.

-Whenever I speak about creating change on social issues, I have been usually asked, How is 1 person's change making a difference to the social issue? while a single person’s change might seem small, the combined effect of many individuals making conscious choices can drive substantial progress.
-My project with the BVG API is a perfect example of how technology can empower people to make informed, sustainable choices, ultimately contributing to a healthier planet.

-# Project Roadmap

-While working on this project, I saw potential in creating a large scale project, however every project start with small simple actionable steps, so in the first phase of the project,  I am going to explore on the data points, determine the emission estimates for each mode of transportaion, build a carbon footprint calculator.

-# Data

-As discussed earlier, the data is collected using BVG API, while BVG do not reveal information about carbon emission, we have data related to the transportation route in real-time, after reading tons of BVG reports across years as of 2024, the carbon factors for model of transportation is the following: 'Suburban': 100,'Subway': 70,  'Tram': 50,'Bus': 120,'Ferry': 150,'Express': 90,'Regional': 110.
-While this information is a starting point, How do we determine carbon emission of the user?

-# Calculate emission

-Now that we have determined the starting point of data points and have a clear view of the end goal, we need to create a problem statement that can be acieved based on our findings.

-For example,
-Our user Alexander is using Go Carbon Neutral platform, I need some information from Alexander so that I can use user's trip data.
-In our case, Origin and destination.
-For example: Alexander is travelling from Berlin Zoo to East Side Gallery.

-Alexander is a eco-conscious traveler and wellness-oriented individual. #BeLikeAlexander.

-I will let you in on a little secret - A few background information on how we use this data to help Alexander make sustainable choice.

-For each trip or segment of the trip, I will need to:

-1. Retrieve the transportation modes from the BVG API.
-2. Retrieve or estimate the distance traveled for that segment.
-3. Using the carbon factors provided, we can calculate Carbon emission:

-- Emission = Distance × Carbon Factor

-If Alexander travlled 9 km from Berlin Zoo to East Side Gallery by bus:
-* Carbon Factor for Bus: 120 grams CO2 per km.
-     Emission = 10 km × 120 g CO2/km = 1200 g CO2

-As simple as it sounds, I need to do not have distance data, will I be able determine the distance based on Alexander's input?

-It is possible using Google Maps API, Send a request to the API with the addresses of Berlin Zoo and East Side Gallery to get the distance.

-Now we can determine, Carbon Emission for all routes from Berlin Zoo to East Side Gallery for Alexander, Now alexander can make sustainable choice.
-(Yayy!)
+# 🌍 Project Go Carbon Neutral 🚶‍♂️

+Welcome to **Project Go Carbon Neutral**, where technology meets sustainability!
+This project is all about empowering you to make eco-friendly choices by tracking your carbon footprint using the BVG API.
+Whether you're commuting through Berlin's bustling streets or exploring its iconic landmarks, this project will guide you in reducing your carbon emissions and contributing to a greener planet. 🌱

+## 🚀 Why This Project?

+In 2020, Germany emitted a staggering 7.26 metric tons of CO2 per capita.
+BVG, Berlin's leading transportation company, is committed to reducing its environmental impact.
+But the responsibility doesn't just lie with large organizations—it’s up to each of us to make better choices for our well-being and the health of our planet. 🌎

+Whenever I talk about social change, people often ask, *"How can one person's actions make a difference?"* The answer is simple: while a single person's efforts might seem small, the collective impact of many individuals making sustainable choices can drive significant progress.
+This project is a shining example of how technology can help you make informed, sustainable decisions every day.

+## 🛤️ Project Roadmap

+Building a carbon emission calculator isn't just a cool tech challenge—it's a journey toward sustainability.
+Here's how we'll get there:

+1. **Explore Data Points**: Dive deep into the data provided by the BVG API.
+We'll estimate emissions for different modes of transportation.
+2. **Carbon Footprint Calculator**: Build a tool that helps you calculate your carbon emissions based on your travel choices.
+3. **Sustainable Choices**: Provide actionable insights and recommendations for reducing your carbon footprint.

+### 🔍 Data Breakdown

+Our data comes from the BVG API.
+While BVG doesn't directly share carbon emissions data, we do have access to real-time transportation routes.
+After analyzing numerous BVG reports (as of 2024), we've determined the following carbon factors for various modes of transportation:

+- **Suburban**: 100 g CO2/km
+- **Subway**: 70 g CO2/km
+- **Tram**: 50 g CO2/km
+- **Bus**: 120 g CO2/km
+- **Ferry**: 150 g CO2/km
+- **Express**: 90 g CO2/km
+- **Regional**: 110 g CO2/km

+With this data, we can start calculating the carbon emissions for each trip. 🎯

+## 🧮 Calculate Your Emissions

+Let’s bring this data to life with an example!
+Meet Alexander, an eco-conscious traveler and wellness-oriented individual. #BeLikeAlexander

+Alexander is using the **Go Carbon Neutral** platform to plan his trip from Berlin Zoo to East Side Gallery.
+Here's how we'll help Alexander make a sustainable choice:

+1. **Input the Journey**: Alexander provides his origin and destination.
+2. **Retrieve Transportation Modes**: We fetch the transportation modes via the BVG API.
+3. **Estimate Distance**: If the distance isn't readily available, we'll use the Google Maps API to calculate it.
+4. **Calculate Emission**:
+   \[
+   \text{Emission} = \text{Distance} \times \text{Carbon Factor}
+   \]
+   - For example, if Alexander travels 9 km by bus:
+   \[
+   \text{Emission} = 9 \text{ km} \times 120 \text{ g CO2/km} = 1080 \text{ g CO2}
+   \]

+Now, Alexander can see the carbon emissions for different routes and choose the most eco-friendly option. 🎉

+## 🌟 Be Like Alexander

+Alexander chose the route with the lowest carbon emissions, contributing to a healthier planet.
+By using this tool, you can do the same—small choices, big impact.
+Remember, each step toward sustainability is a step toward a better future.
+Let's make it count!

+---

+Happy travels, and thank you for making a difference!
+If you have any questions or want to contribute, feel free to reach out.
+Together, we can #GoCarbonNeutral! 🌍💚